The Church History Library in Salt Lake City, Utah is open to the public. Please see the “Hours and Admissions” section

 There are many things to do when you visit the Church History Library.
-You can use our collections to research the history of The Church of Jesus Christ of Latter-day Saints, to do family history work, to fulfill your Church responsibilities, or to work on other projects.
-You may also come for one of the exhibits and presentations we offer.
+You can use our collections to research the history of The Church of Jesus Christ of Latter-day Saints, do family history work, or fulfill your Church responsibilities.
+You may also come for the exhibits and presentations we offer.

 We want your visit to be as productive and enjoyable as possible.
 Please be aware that there are certain policies and guidelines to follow when visiting.
 If you will be using materials held in our secure storage, you will want to familiarize yourself with the reading room and access policies.
 We encourage first-time researchers to register online before arriving.
 Materials from the library’s collection are accessible in the library’s reading room on an appointment basis.
 We also encourage visitors from out of town to check parking options as well as attractions and events in the downtown Salt Lake City area.